 Chef’s Table works even though it’s more telling than showing.
 There are great visuals and music, yes, but at its core, Chef’s Table is chefs talking about their craft.
 As those stories came to life, they reminded me of the power of food TV done well.

-The Jinx, HBO, and Making a Murderer, Netflix
+and Making a Murderer, Netflix

 The year began and concluded with true-crime series that surprised with jaw-dropping moments—“killed them all, of course”— and footage.
 The two series couldn’t be more different, though, in terms of their construction: The Jinx placed its director front and center as a character and raised still-unanswered questions about its filmmaking, while Making a Murderer is more of a well-crafted stream of information.
 (I’ll have a full Making a Murderer review early in the new year.)
 By diving deep into cases, though, both found drama in real life, just like the best reality TV.